nishgowda/aegisnet/README.md

 #### Side Notes:
 - It is very important you initialize the middleware before any of your routes or custom middleware.
 If you don't do this, you may find some unkown error.
 Further testing with it is required.
  - Any unkown request sent to the server will send the event with route of "unkown route".

+ ## Contributing:
+ Look at [] to see how you can contribute to this project.